Together 10

 4) Make time for playtime

 Spending a small amount on google and facebook ads targeting our assumed audience we tested the prototypes.
-We also put out ads on craigslist using an easy survey to screen our audience to do even more in depth product usability testing as well as to get feedback on their understanding of the product and how it could fit into their everyday lives.
+I also put out ads on craigslist using an easy survey to screen our audience to do even more in depth product usability testing as well as to get feedback on their understanding of the product and how it could fit into their everyday lives.

 • Client